wieschick42/wieschick42.github.io/index.md

 I am a researcher and lecturer in spatial cognition - a branch of cognitive science studying how people think *about*, think *in*, and think *with* space.

-My background and approach are interdisciplinary, with an MA in Psychology, a PhD from a Department of Architecture, and postdoctoral experience in geoinformatics.
+My background and approach are interdisciplinary, with an MA in Psychology, a PhD from a Department of Architecture, and postdoctoral experience in Geoinformatics.
 I apply cognitive psychology methods in the fields of Geoinformatics, Architecture, and Human-Computer Interaction.

 For selected projects, see below.